 2. Type stories, poems, or lists.
-I had a student type a list of all the players he would choose for his football dream team and another type a packing list for their summer trip.
+For example, a student can type a list of all the players he would choose for his football dream team or a packing list for their summer trip.
 How about typing a back-to-school shopping list?

 3. Transpose favorite quotes, song lyrics, or passages from books.
 See how well your child can keep their eyes on the text they are copying from.
 This is a great skill to develop if they need to type a paper that was initially written by hand.

-4. Write comments on a blog post on a topic of interest.
+4. Practice typing by writing comments on a blog post on a topic of interest.

 6. Play online typing games to work on improving speed in WPM (words per minute) and accuracy.
-Some of my favorites are NitroType, KeyBR, Sense-Lang’s Games (they have lots of great games for different interests like kayaking, traveling, cooking, Spanish, etc.), and TypeRacer (this is a nice one for monitoring typing speed in words per minute).
+Some favorites include NitroType, KeyBR, Sense-Lang’s Games (they have lots of great games for different interests like kayaking, traveling, cooking, Spanish, etc.), and TypeRacer (this is a nice one for monitoring typing speed in words per minute).

-7. Type notes while listening to a TED Talk of interest.
-I love having my high school students do this one!
+7. Take notes while listening to a TED Talk of interest.
+This one is great for high school students!

-After finishing a Skills 4 Life keyboarding class, I recommend that students practice a minimum of three times a week for 15-20 minutes.
+After finishing a Skills 4 Life keyboarding class, students should practice typing a minimum of three times a week for 20-30 minutes.

-You can even have your child type a progress sheet to track their words per minute improvements throughout the summer.
-Happy typing!
+You can even have your child practice typing a progress sheet to track their words per minute improvements throughout the summer.

 About Skills 4 Life: